 Check out the unboxing here if you haven’t.

 Who doesn’t know Moondrop by now?

-Most of their IEMs, since the Kanas era until the recent release like the Starfield, are mostly getting favourable receptions from the community and almost always get into the recommended list to those who are looking for a sub $100-200 IEMs.
-So it'll be a pretty rare sight to find anyone dislikes the products from the critically acclaimed brand, Moondrop.
+Most of their IEMs, from the Kanas era until the recent release like the Starfield, are mostly getting favourable receptions from the community and almost always get into the recommended list to those who are looking for a sub $100-200 IEMs.
+So it’ll be a pretty rare sight to find anyone who dislikes the products from the critically acclaimed brand, Moondrop.

 MOONDROP Blessing 2 In-Ear Headphones